Network Data and Analysis

 What is a Network?

 In the context of social network analysis, a network is a conceptual and analytical construct used to understand, visualize, and examine the relationships and structures that emerge from interactions among individuals, groups, organizations, or even entire societies.
 Rather than focusing solely on the attributes of actors, a network perspective centers on the ties that connect them and the structures that arise from these connections.
+This relational perspective lies at the core of social network analysis (Wasserman and Faust 1994; Scott 2012).

 At its core, a network consists of nodes and edges.
 Nodes represent the actors in the network, such as individuals, organizations, or other social entities.
 Edges represent the relationships or connections between these actors.
 These relationships can take many forms and capture different aspects of social life.